openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide.rst

    weight_compression

-Model optimization is an optional offline step of improving the final model performance and reducing the model size by applying special optimization methods, such as 8-bit quantization, pruning, etc. OpenVINO offers two optimization paths implemented in `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__:
+Model optimization is an optional offline step of improving the final model performance and reducing the model size by applying special optimization methods, such as 8-bit quantization, pruning, etc. OpenVINO offers three optimization paths implemented in `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__:

 - :doc:`Post-training Quantization <ptq_introduction>` is designed to optimize the inference of deep learning models by applying the post-training 8-bit integer quantization that does not require model retraining or fine-tuning.